Geoffrey-Owuor/studioManagement/README.md

 # studioManagement
-Studio sessions management for artists
+Studio sessions management for artists.
-This program manages studio sessions and activities for artists
+This program manages studio sessions and activities for artists.